apxlwl/MNN-yolov3/README.md

 6. Copy MNN-demo/yolo.cpp in to {MNN dir}/demo/exec and  Modify {MNN dir}/demo/exec/CmakeLists.txt like MNN-demo/CmakeLists.txt.
 7. Run cpp execution.
 ## Quantitative Analysis
 Note: Inference time is tested using MNN official Test Tool with scorethreshold 0.2 And **0.7849** is the original tensorflow result.
+All **map** results are evaluated using the first 300 testing images in order to save time.

 Model|InputSize|Thread|Inference(ms)|MAP(VOC)|
 | ------ | ------ | ------ | ------ | ------ |